 The verdict on de-tox is that if you have a functioning liver and two functioning kidneys, that is all you need to rid your body of toxins.
 You do not need anything else and you do not need to drink several litres of water a day.

-There seems to be no doubt from in vitro laboratory experiments that oxidative stress is very important in disease and that antioxidants are beneficial.
+There seems to be no doubt from in vitro experiments, meaning in glass in the laboratory, that oxidative stress is very important in disease and that antioxidants are beneficial.
 The body produces its own antioxidants but some it needs to take in, including vitamin C, vitamin E and β-carotene which it converts to vitamin A. If oxidative stress is the root of all evil, it makes sense to suppose that antioxidants will confer a vast number of benefits in terms of preventing or even treating cancer, heart disease, dementia, arthritis and even stalling the natural aging process.
 It must be the philosopher’s stone that the alchemists searched for over many centuries.
 However, when something seems to be too good to be true, it is usually not true.

-Antioxidants seem to be wonderful in vitro, meaning in glass in the laboratory.
+Antioxidants seem to be wonderful in vitro.
 In experimental animals their value is rather more limited.
-In humans they simply do not live up to the promise.39Anti-oxidants- a protective role in cardiovascular disease?
-Having found that vast doses of vitamin C do not cure cancer or the common cold perhaps we should not be surprised at the lack of ability to cure or prevent other diseases.
+In humans they simply do not live up to the promise.42Anti-oxidants- a protective role in cardiovascular disease?
+Having found that vast doses of vitamin C do not cure cancer or the common cold, perhaps we should not be surprised at the lack of ability to cure or prevent other diseases.
 Nevertheless, a healthy diet, rich in fresh fruit and vegetables is to be recommended.